microsoft/vscode-docs/docs/cpp/cmake-linux.md

 To install, or get the latest version of CMake on your system, see the instructions for your platform on the [Kitware APT Repository](https://apt.kitware.com/).
 You want to install a version greater than 3.17.

-### Ensure that a compiler and debugger are installed
+### Ensure that development tools are installed

-Although you'll use VS Code to edit your source code, you'll compile and debug the source code using the compiler and debugger installed on your system.
+Although you'll use VS Code to edit your source code, you'll compile and debug the source code using the compiler, debugger, and build tools (such as make) installed on your system.

-For this tutorial on Ubuntu, we'll use the GCC compiler and GDB to debug.
+For this tutorial on Ubuntu, we'll use the GCC compiler, GDB to debug, and related development tools.
 These tools are not installed by default on Ubuntu, so you need to install them.
 Fortunately, that's easy.

 ### Check if GCC is installed